vicardo11/budget/README.md

 ## Architecture

 Application is developed in microservices approach.
-Every user's request goes first to Gateway, where the authorization is done and request is passed further to the specific microservices.
+Every user's request goes first to Gateway, where the authorization is done using Keycloak and request is passed further to the specific microservice.

 ## Logs